• +91 7047952198

 Addressing these challenges requires strategic planning, strong project management, stakeholder engagement, and commitment to sustainable and inclusive development.

-The Bharat Mala Project is a landmark initiative of the Government of India that aims to revolutionize the country's road infrastructure to facilitate economic development and ensure efficient transportation of goods across India.
-Despite facing various challenges, the Bharat Mala project has immense potential to transform India's logistics and transport landscape.
-Successful implementation of this project will not only boost GDP, trade, and regional development but also improve national cohesion, security, and environmental sustainability.
-Overall, the Bharat Mala Service represents a bold step towards building a modern, efficient, and resilient road infrastructure that can drive the nation's growth and prosperity for decades to come.
+The Bharatmala Project is a landmark initiative by the Government of India, aiming to revolutionize the country's road infrastructure and accelerate economic development, ensuring the efficient transportation of goods across India.
+Despite various challenges, the Bharatmala Project holds immense potential to transform India's logistics and transportation system.
+Its successful implementation will not only boost GDP, trade, and regional development but also improve national integration, security, and environmental sustainability.
+Overall, the Bharatmala Project is a bold step towards building a modern, efficient, and resilient road infrastructure that can drive the country's growth and prosperity for decades to come.

-ANS.
-As of December 2022, Maharashtra has the country's widest national highway network, 18,459 km, built under the Modi government.
+• As of December 2022, Maharashtra has the country's widest national highway network, 18,459 km., built under the Modi government.